 Attention: The remote receiver bracket is not used in this installation.

 - 1. The remote receiver can not be placed behind the gas valve and burner assembly. - 2.
-When facing the appliance, the remote receiver must be placed to the right of the gas valve.
+When facing the appliance, the remote receiver must be placed to the right of the gas valve and burner assembly.